 Equitable Access Policy FAQ

-Learn more about the goals of this policy and what it would mean for faculty authors.
-If you have questions or comments about the draft policy, contact UMD PACT.
+Learn more about the goals of this policy and what it means for faculty authors.

 Jump to questions about:

 The overarching goals of the Equitable Access Policy are to: 1.) remove price and permission barriers to a large subset of UMD’s knowledge for those who cannot afford the often-exorbitant subscription fees of for-profit publishers; 2.) help UMD faculty members comply with open access mandates from research funders; and 3.) enhance faculty authors’ ability to retain their rights.

 We believe equitable access to knowledge is a moral imperative and is in alignment with our land-grant mission as a public university.
 This policy relies on the unified action of the campus, as a body, to enable individual faculty to distribute their scholarly writings freely.
 Many other grant-funding organizations, including private foundations and government agencies, have a vested interest in making research outputs openly available and are independently supporting these types of efforts as well.

 This policy is intended to promote social and economic justice, increase discoverability and use of UMD’s research, and help make scholarly communication more sustainable, because it means UMD now has other means with which to share scholarly work with other researchers and the general public.
 This policy and movement are intended to create more pressure on what has become primarily a monopolistic, for-profit scholarly publishing market.